Fred-Guo0422/mva-framework/README.md

 * @cs/event-logger (for framework debug event logging)
 * @cs/listbox (used by mediator bus monitor UI)
 * @cs/lookup-table (used multiple places)
+* @cs/transport (data transport abstraction used in mediation)
 * @cs/variant (used in mediation to format unique and human-readable data types)

 ### Contribution guidelines ###
+* Please report issues, bugs, and suggestions using the linked issue tracker.
 * Please contact the author if you want to contribute.
-* Please report issues, bugs, and suggestions using the linked issue tracker.

 ### Who do I talk to? ###
 * Ethan Stern | Composed Systems, LLC